RYA Training Centre Logo

 The instructor.

 Tony Whittingham is Principal and Chief Instructor at West Coast Sailing.
-He is a Yachtmaster Instructor and Ocean Yachtmaster and has been teaching sailing and navigation skills for over twenty years.
-His shorebased activities include teaching about astro-navigation, the tides and meteorology.
+He is a Yachtmaster Instructor and Ocean Yachtmaster and has been teaching sailing and navigation skills for over twenty five years.
+His sailing-related activities on shore include teaching about astro-navigation, the tides and meteorology.

 Some comments from students: